 Ensemble MidtVest understands that classical music is a living tradition, rooted in the past, but as relevant today as it has been for centuries, therefore, it is our credo to make the most beautiful music of the past 500 years accessible to the 21st century audience.
-In order to achieve this goal, the ensemble is not only presenting classical chamber music repertoire, but also works with free improvisation as well as explores baroque and early classical works.
+Apart from the standard classical music repertoire, the ensemble also plays free improvisation.

-Performing more than 100 concerts a year both in Denmark and abroad, the ensemble has been invited to such venues as the Carnegie Hall, New York, Kings’ Place and Wigmore Hall, London, as well as to festivals as the Musikfestspiele Mecklenburg-Vorpommern, the Rio International Chamber Music Week, ULTIMA Festival, Oslo, and the Vale of Glamorgan Festival; and will have its debut at the Mantova Chamber Music Festival in 2018.
-The ensemble has collaborated with renowned musicians, as Pekka Kuusisto (violin), Martin Fröst, Charles Neidich and Johannes Peitz (clarinet), Torleif Thedéen and Christoph Richter (cello), Alexander Lonquich and Christian Ihle Hadland (piano), Christina Landshamer (soprano), Per Arne Glorvigen and Paolo Russo (bandoneon), the Danish String Quartet and the Alcan String Quartet.
+Performing more than 100 concerts a year both in Denmark and abroad, the ensemble has been invited to such venues as the Carnegie Hall, New York, Kings’ Place, London, and to festivals as the Musikfestspiele Mecklenburg-Vorpommern, the Rio International Chamber Music Week, ULTIMA Festival, Oslo, the Vale of Glamorgan Festival; and the Mantova Chamber Music Festival.
+The ensemble has collaborated with renowned musicians, as Pekka Kuusisto (violin), Martin Fröst, Charles Neidich and Johannes Peitz (clarinet), Torleif Thedéen, Christoph Richter, Andreas Brantelid and Matthew Barley (cello), Knut Erik Sundquist (double bass), Alexander Lonquich, Christina Bjørkøe, Christian Ihle Hadland and Aleksandar Madžar (piano), Johannes Fischer (percussion), Christina Landshamer (soprano), Bo Skovhus (baritone), the Danish String Quartet and Trio con Brio Copenhagen.

-Ensemble MidtVest has recorded twenty CDs, its recording of piano quartets by Mozart and Brahms was awarded with the P2 prize of the Danish Broadcasting Company, and a CD of works by Hans Abrahamsen is now nominated in the year of 2018.
+Ensemble MidtVest has recorded more than twenty CDs, its recording of piano quartets by Mozart and Brahms was awarded with the P2 prize of the Danish Broadcasting Company.

-Since 2014, the highly-acclaimed bassoon player Sergio Azzolini has been associated as an artistic advisor to the Ensemble MidtVest, focusing particularly on baroque and early classical music.
-Former artistic advisor between 2007 and 2017 was world-renowned jazz pianist Carsten Dahl, with whom the ensemble has created its own sound and musical language through classical improvisation, expanding the performers’ musical intuition and individuality.
+From 2014 to 2019, the highly acclaimed bassoon player Sergio Azzolini was associated as an artistic advisor to the Ensemble MidtVest, focusing particularly on baroque and early classical music.
+World-renowned jazz pianist Carsten Dahl was artistic advisor between 2007 and 2017, with whom the ensemble has created its own sound and musical language through classical improvisation, expanding the performers’ musical intuition and individuality.